 I Finished School

-So I did that for awhile, and then, my life crashed.
+So I did that for a while, and then, my life crashed.
 I had family members who got sick, some physically, some mentally, extremely sick, and it scared me into sobriety.
 So I became sober.
 I went back and finished high school, barely passed the second time through, I barely passed.
 It just wasn’t a good fit for me, and then, I went to college and I took a two-year program.
 So imagine this.
-I walk into a room, it’s orientation day, and I walk into a room full of who are gonna be my peers.
+I walk into a room, it’s orientation day, and I walk into a room full of who is gonna be my peers.
 I was running a little bit behind, so I was on time, but just on time.
 And so the only seats left were in the front row.
 So I sneak in the back and have to walk all the way to the front row.
 I sit down and they start talking.
 And all of a sudden, my face is getting red, I’m feeling embarrassed about something and I couldn’t figure out what the hell it was.
 Well, I was the only guy in the entire class.
-There was 109 women, and I was the only man.
+There were 109 women, and I was the only man.
 There were 110 of us, and I was the only guy.
 And so I was feeling a little bit embarrassed, but if you knew a little bit about my history, most of my friends growing up were girls, and you know, when I would tell my guy friends, they would say, “Lucky you, ” and then they’d go, “Oh, wait, no this guy’s gay.”
 And so, I formed some incredible friendships that I still have today and I’m so grateful for these people.
-They’re an incredible support system that have encouraged me the entire way through everything in my life.
+They’re an incredible support system that has encouraged me the entire way through everything in my life.

 I Went To College

 So I went to college and I realized that I wasn’t stupid, which was absurd to me.
-I was getting good grades by that, you know, the first semester report cards.
+I was getting good grades by that, you know, the first-semester report cards.
 It wasn’t the first semester, it was halfway through, so the midterm report cards.
 I was actually doing really well, and I was blown away.
 Like I honestly thought I was a stupid person, but I was actually passing this class.
-And so, so I stuck it through, I got my two-year diploma from that college.
-All of the instructors were incredible, and it was a real game changer for me.
+And so, so I stuck it through, and I got my two-year diploma from that college.
+All of the instructors were incredible, and it was a real game-changer for me.
 And I started working, but I wasn’t a totally happy worker.
 Man, I had some interesting leaders who had lots to learn, and I had lots to learn too.
 And so I did very well in my career, my corporate career, but I didn’t, I did very well on the surface.
-So I showed up, I did my job, I always got big raises, I was always supported, I was always a star, but I hated every second of it.
+So I showed up, I did my job, I always got big raises, I was always supported, and I was always a star, but I hated every second of it.

 I Was Depressed, but…

 So I became overweight and depressed, and I started to fill up by buying things.
 And one of the things that I bought that I wish I’d spent more time on was a condo.
 So I bought a condo, which had a lot of problems and it bankrupt me.
 So I actually declared bankruptcy in my life as well.
 And right in the middle of that, I decided to quit my corporate job and start a business.
 So that’s what we call smart.
 But I don’t regret it, and because I look at it and I was like, here I am, I’m in this beautiful office space.
 I love it, and where I get to support people who were in positions like I was in.
-And I love what I do, so even though it was hard and it was a lot of risk and holy cow, let me tell you what.
+And I love what I do, so even though it was hard and it was a lot of risks and holy cow, let me tell you what.
 This is the hardest work I’ve ever done in my life.
-So coaching clients, that’s fun, and I enjoy it and there’s moments of ease and difficulty in that.
+So coaching clients, that’s fun, and I enjoy it and there are moments of ease and difficulty in that.
 But running a business is not easy.
 It’s very difficult.
 And I do enjoy it, I love it.
 And so, that’s kinda how I got to where I am today.
 Here, I’ve been coaching for 7 1/2, eight years, and that’s how I got where I am today.
 Oh, it might be 8 1/2 by the time this video posts.
 I’m just running through the timelines in my head.

 That’s Where I Came From